 - There are more critical reasoning questions on the GMAT than on the GRE.

-- There is no Data Sufficiency on the GMAT.
+- There are questions on Data Sufficiency on the GMAT.
 The comparable section on the GRE is known as Quantitative Comparison.

 - The GMAT is computer-adaptive at question level.
 This means that if you get a question right, the next one gets harder.
 This places considerable pressure on test takers.